 The first email is typically a soft, value-driven touchpoint.
 Something like sharing a relevant case study, a blog post, or an insight that would matter to someone in their specific role.

 If the Head of RevOps is on the list, send something about CRM automation or data quality.
-If the CFO is there, send something about ROI or reducing customer acquisition costs.
-Clay already has all the data you need to make these emails feel personal and relevant.
+If the CFO is there, send something about ROI on outbound spend.
+The goal is awareness, not pitching.

 Step 8: Response-based routing creates different paths depending on how each stakeholder reacts